The Handful of Leaves

 [Source: “Simsapa Sutta: The Simsapa Leaves” (SN 56.31), translated from the Pali by Thanissaro Bhikkhu.
 Access to Insight (Legacy Edition), 30 November 2013.]

-One could spend a lifetime reading about the Buddha and his teachings.
-However, a little scripture well understood will serve you far better than a lot of scripture poorly understood, and you’ll notice that the combination of a little scripture well understood is exactly what the Buddha is praising in the above quotation.
+A little scripture well understood will serve you far better than a lot of scripture poorly understood, and you’ll notice that the combination of a little scripture well understood is exactly what the Buddha is praising in the above quotation.

 The Buddha’s Key Teachings are:

-The Three Signs of Being
+The Three Signs or Marks

 1/ Impermanence (Anicca)